Here are the six essential PR metrics you need to measure:

-First things first.
-You absolutely need to measure the impact of your public relations campaigns.
+First things first, you absolutely need to measure the impact of your public relations campaigns.
 Campaigns can impact both brand awareness and brand reputation, so their outcome is a vital metric to track.
-Great PR can help you spread the word about your company and what it is you do.
-Ultimately helping you deliver your brand’s key messages.
+Great PR can help you spread the word about your company and what it is you do, ultimately helping you deliver your brand’s key messages.

 For both brand awareness and reputation, manual social media tracking, clippings services, or media monitoring platforms are essential.
-In-house social media tracking and web analytics are relatively easy endeavours.
+In-house social media tracking and web analytics are relatively easy endeavors.
 Most social networks provide metrics for business pages and free tools, such as Google Analytics, are readily available.

-Talking of Google, SEO (search engine optimisation) can be used to improve organic search and traffic to your website.
+Speaking of Google, SEO (search engine optimisation) can be used to improve organic search and traffic to your website.
 This allows you to draw more organic traffic through the intelligent use of relevant keywords to your business or brand.

 2. Media coverage

 Second only to tracking the performance of your campaigns, is the measurement of media coverage.
 These PR metrics will encapsulate data about PR campaigns, but will be more focused on where your campaign performed well.